-In cases where a permittee is not capable of meeting the treatment requirements specified in Part II, Item K, the permittee may request that the Director allow bypasses of HAB-related discharges if the criteria in Part II, Item 11 are met.
+In cases where a permittee is not capable of meeting the treatment requirements specified in Part II, Item K, the permittee may request that the Director allow bypasses of HAB-related discharges if the criteria in Part III, Item 11 are met.

 If the permittee elects to make this request, it shall be submitted to Ohio EPA in the form of a No Feasible Alternatives Analysis Study which demonstrates that the permittee has considered the alternatives to bypassing HAB-related discharges and that these options are not feasible.
 The Director reserves the right to deny approval upon the determination that the requirements in Part II, Item K are feasible.
-This determination may be based on information which include, but are not limited to, the submitted study, history of compliance, the expected frequency of HAB-related discharges, etc.
+This determination may be based on information which includes, but are not limited to, the submitted study, history of compliance, the expected frequency of HAB-related discharges, etc.

 - 1. For the duration of coverage under this permit and subsequent to the Director's approval of a No Feasible Alternatives Analysis Study, bypasses of HAB-related discharges may be approved by the Director if it meets the requirements in Part III, Item 11. - 2.
-No Feasible Alternatives Analysis Study shall consist of a comprehensive analysis of all feasible alternative necessary to eliminate the bypass of HAB-related discharges.
+A No Feasible Alternatives Analysis Study shall consist of a comprehensive analysis of all feasible alternatives necessary to eliminate the bypass of HAB-related discharges.
 At a minimum, this analysis shall address and evaluate the following: - a.
 Additional wastewater storage or flow equalization; - b.
 Construction of additional wastewater retention capacity and wastewater treatment capacity; - c.
 Process changes to enhance wastewater treatment capacity; - d.
 Methods that will enhance the on-site treatment of wastewater, including operation and maintenance activities; - e.
-Temporary treatment which meets the requirements in Part II, Item K. - f.
+Temporary treatment which meets the requirements in Part II, Item K; - f.
 Correspondences with the wastewater treatment plant regarding conditions to discharge untreated HAB-related wastewater into the sanitary sewer; - g.
-Dates, effluent flow rate, and effluent chemistry results where the Microcystin level at the raw water sampling point was at or above Ohio's Elevated Recreational Health Advisory threshold, as defined in Part II, Item M; - h.
-Costs associated with respective alternatives. - 3.
+Dates, effluent flow rate, and effluent chemistry results where the microcystin level at the raw water sampling point was at or above Ohio's Elevated Recreational Health Advisory threshold, as defined in Part II, Item M; and - h.
+Costs associated with the respective alternatives. - 3.
 Ohio EPA will review the report submitted under Part II, Item L.2, above, and provide any necessary comments to the permittee.
 The permittee shall respond to any deficiencies in the analysis as noted by Ohio EPA prior to obtaining approval. - 4.
 At all times, the No Feasible Alternatives Analysis Study shall be representative of the plant's current treatment system, operation, and alternatives.
 Any changes which significantly impact the determination of the No Feasible Alternatives Analysis Study shall be sent to Ohio EPA, as needed.

-- 5. Approval of a No Feasible Alternative Analysis Study does not exempt the permittee from implementing Best Management Practices, as described in Part II, Item K. - M. "Elevated Recreational Health Advisory Threshold" means, for the purpose of this permit, the concentration threshold in wastewater where exposure presents a risk to adversely affect human health.
+- 5. Approval of a No Feasible Alternatives Analysis Study does not exempt the permittee from implementing Best Management Practices, as described in Part II, Item K. - M. "Elevated Recreational Health Advisory Threshold" means, for the purposes of this permit, the concentration threshold in wastewater where exposure presents a risk to adversely affect human health.
 This threshold may or may not be protective of animals such as dogs or livestock.
-As of June 2022, this value is 8 ug/L and is subject to revision.
-This value may be found in the most recent Harmful Algal Bloom Strategy for Recreational Waters for the State of Ohio. - N. "HAB-related water treatment plant discharges" mean discharges generated to minimize concentration of HAB toxins in the drinking water supply.
+As of February 2017, this value is 20 ug/L and is subject to revision.
+This value may be found in the most recent Harmful Algal Bloom Strategy for Recreational Waters for the State of Ohio.